dharmsen/DBLDataChallenge/README.md

 ## dates_string.py
-(Lourens) Noted that all filenames had a large integer, suspected these are epochs, this script finds all filenames, reformats the epoch to human date, saves them to dates_string.txt
+(Lourens) Noted that all filenames had a large integer, suspected these are epochs, this script finds all filenames, reformats the epoch to human date, saves them to dates_string.txt Additionally, has a method that returns the filenames of the files in the first 31 days.

 ## dates_string.txt
 (Lourens) Result from dates_string.py